-Diamond Jubilee Scholarships
+IET Diamond Jubilee Scholarships 2019

-Scholarship winners will each receive an IET Scholarship of at least £1,000 per year, for up to three years for Bachelors students and four years for MEng, to students who are about to start an IET accredited degree course in autumn 2019.
+A number of scholarships will be available, of at least £1,000 per year, for up to three years for Bachelors and four years for MEng, to students who are about to start an IET accredited degree course in autumn 2019.

-- 3 'A's at A Level
+- ABB or above at A Level

 - International Baccalaureate Diploma at 36 points or above

 - Diamond Jubilee Scholarships are for UK residents only.

 - Must be about to commence studying in Autumn 2019, on an undergraduate degree programme in the UK which has been accredited by the IET.
 Before making your application, check the list of CEng and IEng accredited programmes to make sure that your degree course in the UK is accredited by the IET.
 If your degree course is not accredited by the IET, you will not be eligible to apply for a scholarship.